 The Trustees may outsource some or all of their responsibilities to third parties, i.e. to a traditional pension Administrator or to a Practitioner such as SSAS Practitioner.com.
-Legally, a SSAS requires a registered Scheme Administrator whose responsibilities include dealing with tax-related matters and filing scheme-related returns to Her Majesty's Revenue and Customs (HMRC).
+Legally, a SSAS requires a registered Scheme Administrator whose responsibilities include dealing with tax-related matters and filing scheme-related returns to HMRC.
 Fines can be imposed by HMRC for failure to adhere to these requirements.